 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-develops when you need more cocaine to get the same feelings of happiness you got from lower amounts.
+is a pattern of use that causes health or other problems.
+Abuse can include using large amounts of cocaine at one time or using it several times each day or week.
+You may start needing more cocaine to get the same feelings of happiness you got from lower amounts.
 You may have cocaine withdrawal if you have used cocaine for a long time and you suddenly use less or stop using it.

 Common symptoms include the following: